HRKings/pokemonsay-newgenerations/README.md

 ![You should try pokemonsay!](res/example.png)

 `pokemonsay` is like [`cowsay`][cowsay] but for pokemon only.
 Internally, `pokemonsay` still uses `cowsay`, so you need it installed too.
 This repo is a revamp of the original [`pokemonsay`][original_pokemonsay], which looks abandoned now, I'm a big fan of pokemon, so I took the mantle to update it.
-This version includes all pokemon sprites found in the [PokeSprite Project][pokesprite] national dex, including alternate forms (like Alolan and Galarian).
+This version includes all pokemon sprites found in the [PokeSprite Project][pokesprite], including alternate forms (like Shinies, Megas, Alolan, Female Alternates,Galarian and Gigantamax).

 ## Dependencies